 Travlos, Trigeorgis and Vafeas (2001) provided evidence from an emerging market in favour of the dividend signalling hypothesis.
 They used a sample of 41 announcements of cash dividend increase and 39 announcements of stock dividends for firms listed on the Cyprus Stock Exchange for the period of 1985 to 1995, and examined market reaction to the announcement of cash dividend increases and stock dividends.
-They found positive and significant abnormal returns for both cash dividend increases and stock dividend increases.
+They found positive and significant abnormal returns for both cash dividend increases and stock dividend announcements and interpreted their results as consistent with the signalling hypothesis.